hbctraining/main/Where to Start/intro.md

-## This is for people who are feeling overwhelmed and lost
+## This page is for people who are feeling overwhelmed and lost

 * Are the words 'omics, HTS, R programming, shell, and computer cluster new for you?